Nickchapman3773/Uranium-Fever/README.md

 - Many new functionalities seamlessly integrated into the gameplay experience, with clear notation of these functions and their associated hotkeys.
 - Large-scale, immersive overhauls and expansions to most locations.
 - Comprehensive, hardcore rebalancing of all gameplay aspects (including combat, physics, NPC AI, weapons, armor, aid, healing, consumables, and more), with an emphasis on greatly enhancing difficulty and cohesion.
-- Ample new items, armors, perks, quests, enemies, and creatures, all aimed to further expand the authentic Fallout experience.
+- Ample new items, armors, perks, quests, enemies, and creatures, all intended to further expand the authentic Fallout experience.
 - Substantial mesh, collision marker, room bound, texture, and LOD optimizations with the goal of improved performance and AI pathing.
 - Extensive, full-game retexturing and reimagining of both Wastelands.
 - Dramatically overhauled lighting to improve the ambiance of both Wastelands.